 - Note that, especially in SolrCloud where there are more than one replica per shard, losing data requires that both nodes go down at the same time in such a manner as neither one manages to complete the write to disk, which is very unlikely.

-Transaction logs are integral to the data guarantees of Solr4, and also a place people get into trouble, so let’s talk about them a bit.
+Transaction logs are integral to the data guarantees of Apache Solr, starting with Solr 4.0, and also a place people get into trouble, so let’s talk about them a bit.
 The indexing flow in SolrCloud is as follows:

-- Incoming documents are received by a node and forwarded to the proper leader.
+- Incoming documents are received by a node and forwarded to the proper shard leader.

-- From the leader they’re sent to all replicas for the relevant shard.
+- From the shard leader they’re sent to all replicas for the shard.